schibsted/spid-tech-docs/resources/articles/migration-service.md

 :body

-Congratulations on choosing to migrate users using the new SPiD Automated Migration Procedure (AMP).
+Congratulations on choosing to migrate users using the new SchAcc Automated Migration Procedure (AMP).

 ## Summary

-By using these guidelines, you will be able to implement a migration service and thereby start migrating users to SPiD.
+By using these guidelines, you will be able to implement a migration service and thereby start migrating users to SchAcc.
-This migration service is then used by SPiD in order to import users to the SPiD platform.
-In other words, you build a service allowing SPiD access to all users in your system.
+This migration service is then used by SchAcc in order to import users to the SchAcc platform.
+In other words, you build a service allowing SchAcc access to all users in your system.

-Every time a new user logs in through SPiD via your client Id, SPiD will make a request to your migration service to import data you have for that user.
+Every time a new user logs in through SchAcc via your client Id, SchAcc will make a request to your migration service to import data you have for that user.

 Below you will find documentation on how your migration service should work.

-An illustration of how your migration service will be used by the SPiD platform, showing an example request and response.
+An illustration of how your migration service will be used by the SchAcc platform, showing an example request and response.

 ![Migration service](/images/migration-service.png)